-- 15. Study Type: Variable Block Intra-Operatively Randomized Single Blinded Analysis two treatment arms

-- 16. Date of First Enrollment: March 2018

-- 17. Target Sample Size: Dynamic Sample Size Calculation Project 320 500 patients
+- 15. Study Type: Variable Block Intra-Operatively Randomized Single Blinded Analysis of two treatment arms - 16.
+Date of First Enrollment: planned July 2018 - 17.
+Target Sample Size: 550 patients

-- 18. Recruitment Status: Pending
+18. Recruitment Status: Pending

-- 19. Primary Outcomes: 90 Day Mortality
+19. Primary Outcomes: 90 Day Survival

-- 20. Key Secondary Outcomes:
+20.Key Secondary Outcomes:

 - a.
-90 day hospital free days
+30-day hospital free days

 - b.
-90 day ICU free days
+30-day ICU free days

 - c.
-90 day Ventilator free days
+30-day Ventilator free days

 - d.
-90 day renal replacement free days
+30-day renal replacement free days

 - 21. Role of the Sponsor(s)

 - a.
 The Acelity Corporation (San Antonio, Texas) provided unrestricted funding for am Investigators Planning Meting in Parma, Italy on November 26 2017.
-The Acelity Corporation had no input into the design of the study and has no control of the analysis, interpretation, or dissemination of the trial data and results all of which remain under the sole control of the Academic Independent Investigators.
+The Acelity Corporation had no input into the design of the

+study and has no control of the analysis, interpretation, or dissemination of the trial data and results all of which remain under the sole control of the Academic Independent Investigators.

 - b.
 The Snyder Laboratory from the University of Calgary, will provide direct costs for the conduct of immunological assays including but not restricted to the performance of laboratory studies and the provision of reagents.
-The analysis, interpretation, or dissemination of the trial data and results of these investigations will remain under the sole control of the Academic Independent Investigators including the Snyder Laboratory.

-- c.
-The Department of critical care Medicine from the University of Calgary, will provide unrestricted academic funding to support the conduct of the randomized trial.
-The analysis, interpretation, or dissemination of the trial data and results of these investigations will remain under the sole

-control of the Academic Independent Investigators including the Department of Critical Care Medicine at the University of Calgary.
+The analysis, interpretation, or dissemination of the trial data and results of these investigations will remain under the sole control of the Academic Independent Investigators including the Snyder Laboratory. - c.
+The Departments of Critical Care Medicine and Surgery Medicine from the University of Calgary, will provide unrestricted academic funding to support the conduct of the randomized trial.
+The analysis, interpretation, or dissemination of the trial data and results of these investigations will remain under the sole control of the Academic Independent Investigators including the Department of Critical Care Medicine at the University of Calgary.